3 Tips to Reengage Stalled Marketing Qualified Leads Fast

 Integrate this research into your demand-generation and lead-nurturing framework by making such surveys or interviews automated trigger events.
 For example, let’s say you’d like to gain a customer perspective of your teleprospecting operation.
 Here’s how you can go about it:

-1. Create an automated rule - on the first teleprospecting conversation send an email to the prospect moments after the call.
+1. Create an automated rule – on the first business development conversation send an email to the prospect moments after the call.

-2. Reference the conversation and the name of the representative, then ask for confidential feedback.
+2. Reference the dialogue and the name of the representative, then ask for confidential feedback.

 3. Provide a link within the email to a simple survey that asks about the knowledge and professionalism of the representative.
 The web form might also allow for free-text feedback.